GabrielPony/dotfiles/README.md

-### NvChad Nvim
-- This branch is referenced from NvChad
-- You can check this source code in [NvChad](https://github.com/NvChad/NvChad/tree/v2.0)
+# Example_config

+This can be used as an example custom config for NvChad, this branch is a minimal one.
+Do check the feature_full branch if you need all the ease in your config.